btrplace/kherbache-thesis/README.md

 Each entry must contains first the real node/VM name and then the corresponding BtrPlace name **separated by a tabulation**.
 The BtrPlace numbering is defined incrementally according to the node/VM creation order (see the corresponding Java test classes to verify the order).

-If necessary, start the traffic shaping on desired nodes by executing the script `traffic_shaping.sh` located in the [sub-directory `utils/`](https://github.com/btrplace/migrations-UCC-15/blob/master/utils).
+If necessary, start the traffic shaping on desired nodes by executing the script `traffic_shaping.sh` located in the [`utils/`](https://github.com/btrplace/kherbache-thesis/blob/master/utils) directory.
-The default parameters will limit the bandwidth to 500 Mbit/sec which corresponds to the traffic shaping applied in the `Performance` experiment.
+The default parameters will limit the bandwidth to 500 Mbit/sec which corresponds to the traffic shaping applied in the `Scheduling` experiments.